 Our SENCo is also our senior teacher.
 Within our teaching staff, we have a wide range of SEND experience and expertise.
 We are an inclusive setting and welcome all pupils and their families.
-We are also fortunate to have the expertise of Sara Alston, our external SEN consultant, who supports our SEND provision with regular half termly visits to our school.
+We are also fortunate to have the expertise of Sara Alston, our external SEN consultant, who supports our SEND provision.